polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 try await router.listen()
 ```

-The new routing mechanism requires a bit of a rewrite as it's no longer using the `onIncomingRequest` function and makes use of a `Router` instance instead:
+The new routing mechanism requires a bit of a rewrite as it's no longer using the `onIncomingRequest` function and makes use of a `Router` instance instead.
+Let's take a closer look at the changes to `main.swift`:

 1. Create an instance of `Router` where the available paths will be defined.
 2. Define a route with `GET` method and a single path parameter called key.
 This key can be retrieved through the `request.pathParams` property.